Haskovo

 Haskovo (Хасково [ˈxaskovo]) is a city in the region of Northern Thrace in southern Bulgaria and the administrative centre of the Haskovo Province, not far from the borders with Greece and Turkey.
 According to Operative Program Regional Development of Bulgaria, the urban area of Haskovo is the seventh largest in Bulgaria and has a population of 184,731 inhabitants.
-The number of inhabitants of Town of Haskovo is 67,086 people, according to the 2021 census.
+Haskovo has a population of 64,564 as of 2022, making it Bulgaria's 12th largest city.

 The first settlement found in Haskovo is from circa 5000 BC.
 Haskovo celebrated its 1,000th anniversary as a town in 1985.
 To mark the event, a new clock tower was erected in the centre of the town.

-Haskovo Cove in Greenwich Island in the South Shetland Islands, Antarctica, is named after the city of Haskovo.
+Haskovo Cove in Greenwich Island in the South Shetland Islands, Antarctica, is named after Haskovo.

 Geography

 Climate

-Haskovo has a humid continental climate (Köppen: Dfa, Trewartha: Dc), with an average yearly temperature of about 13 C. Winters are cold, albeit not as snowy as the western and northern parts of the country.
-Summers are hot and moderately dry, due to Mediterranean influence.
+Haskovo has a temperate climate (Köppen: Cfa, Trewartha: Do), closely bordring on a continental climate, with an average yearly temperature of about 13 C. Winters are cold, albeit not as snowy as the western and northern parts of the country.
+Summers are hot, and late-summer is somewhat dry.

 Etymology

 The name of the town is derived from its earlier Ottoman-era name Hasköy, which is a hybrid Arabic-Turkish compound meaning "special village" (Turkish has "special" via Arabic خَاصّ + Turkish köy "village").
 It was so named after it became the centre of an Ottoman administrative district in the region.
-The ancient Thracian name of the settlement was Marsa, by which it was known until as late as 1782.
+The ancient Thracian name of the settlement was Marsa (Greek: Μάρσα), by which it was known until as late as 1782.
 By 1830, it was known by its Turkish name, Hasköy.
 The Bulgarian (and common Slavic) placename suffix "-ovo" replaced the Turkish "köy" after the city switched to Bulgarian from Ottoman rule.